johannessonlab/johannessonlab.github.io/index.md

 ---

 # Fungal Genome Evolution
 The Johannesson lab, led by professor Hanna Johannesson, is placed at the [Department of Ecology, Environment and Plant Sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/) at [Stockholm University](https://www.su.se/).
-Today, our team comprises 12 members from a diverse background: we all share a deep interest for fungal evolution and genetics!
+Today, our team comprises members from a diverse background, and we all share a deep interest for fungal evolution and genetics!

 {% include section.html full=true %}